-The location is good, but $1.5 million is pricey!
+The location is good, but $1.5 million is pricey for a starter home!
 The kitchen and bathroom upstairs is outdated, and there is not even a small yard to play around in.
-Maybe the house will sell for $1.4 million, but even still, that's a large sum of money to pay for a small house without views.
+Maybe the house will sell for $1.4 million.
+But, that's a large sum of money to pay for a small house without views.

-I actually think this house is worth it with 4,000 square feet, four bedrooms, three bathrooms, and views of the Bay.
-It just needs about $500,000 in work to make it sweet.
+I actually think this house is worth it.
+It has 4,000 square feet, four bedrooms, three bathrooms, and views of the Bay.
+However, it needs about $500,000 in work to make it sweet.
 If I was a tech executive worth $15-20 million, I'd buy this house hands down.

 The upstairs has a huge living room and balcony overlooking the Bay.
 There's even an elevator in the back to help carry older folks with bad knees up from street level.
-The house is on a busy street, but that's OK since the street quiets down at night, when you're at home and sleeping anyway.
+The house is on a busy street.
+But, that's OK since the street quiets down at night, when you're at home and sleeping anyway.

 For all you entrepreneurs out there who were able to cash out like Mark Pincus at Zynga at $12/share, here's a nice $15 million mega mansion for you!
 The house is incredible, with views of the Bay sitting high atop Pacific Heights.

 In fact, I didn't realize until recently that I met the owners last year at Marissa Mayer's party.
-They sold their company Bebo (yep, never heard of it either) to AOL for some $850 million bucks in cash and they were the majority owners!
+They sold their company Bebo (yep, never heard of it either) to AOL for some $850 million bucks in cash.
+And they were the majority owners!
 In 2010, AOL sold Bebo for only around $10 million, a nice 99% loss.

 To get rich, remember to always identify the donkey in the room with the biggest empire building aspirations!
 The funny thing about this house is that even after spending $15 million or so dollars, you've still got a neighbor just a couple feet away from you!